Builditluc/wiki-tui/docs/index.md

 A simple and easy to use Wikipedia Text User Interface

 !!! warning "Active Development"
-    wiki-tui is still under active-development (v0.x.x) and that means breaking changes, altough relatively rary at the moment, can occur.
+    wiki-tui is still under active-development (v0.x.x) and that means breaking changes, altough relatively rare at the moment, can occur.

     Please always check the release notes on GitHub before upgrading to a new version!